lintje/lintje/doc/rules.md

 # Rules

-All the rules Git Lint follows are documented on this page.
+All the rules Lintje follows are documented on this page.
 The heading name matches the rule name, and can be used to [ignore specific rules per commit](../README.md#ignoring-rules-per-commit)

+_Lintje is primarily focussed on supporting the English language, other languages may not be compatible with every rule._

 ## MergeCommit